strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 #### Monitoring

-When running in production, it is important to collect metrics provided by your Kafka deployments.
+It is important to collect metrics provided by your Kafka deployments.

 If you've not collected the metrics then you have no information to go on when something goes wrong.
 You're often left with no choice but to reconfigure with the right metrics and wait for the problem to happen again in order to understand it.